Service Automation GitHub resources

 Manual import via GitHub

-To browse all repositories in the T4E GitHub account that contain code snippets for PowerShell Product tasks, search GitHub for org:Tools4everBV topic:task topic:product topic:service-automation topic:powershell:
+To browse all repositories in the T4E GitHub account that contain code snippets for PowerShell Product actions, search GitHub for org:Tools4everBV topic:task topic:product topic:service-automation topic:powershell:

 Tip

-Repositories with this combination of four topics appear in the Code Snippet Library tab of PowerShell product tasks.
+Repositories with this combination of four topics appear in the Code snippet library tab of PowerShell product actions.
+See Use a code snippet in a product action.

 Most snippets are suitable to use either as standalone scripts, or as a portion of a larger custom script.